StringEpsilon/ThunkBot_Suggestions/README.md

 | episode | numeric or "random" | random | The episode number you want to get the quote from (e.g. "100" or "164.5"). "random" or "rnd" selects a random episode to satiate your pun cravings.
 | force | "force" or "true | Admin only option. |

+---
 ### goodbot

-**Description**:

-Let's ThunkBot (and everyone else) know that he was in fact a good boy.
+**Description**: Let's ThunkBot (and everyone else) know that he was in fact a good boy.

 ThunkBot keeps track of how often and by whom he was thanked.
+You can also thank him by reacting with `:heart:` emote to his messages.

 **Parameters**: None.

 **Aliases**: `thx`, `thanks`, `goodboy`

+---
 ### ping

-**Description**:

-Answers with "pong".
+**Description**: Answers with "pong".

 **Parameters**: None.